saideep21/6ixplore-web1/text.md

 ### Hero

+Discover locally, instantly

+Curious About Our Team?
+Find Out More

+### Body

 An experience led to an idea

-Discover locally, instantly

 It all started when a university student began looking for taste experiences that matched the pocket.

-### Body

 What started off as an individual quest to discover the hidden gems of Toronto, turned into a mission to create a platform designed to support our local businesses.
 Toronto - the “6ix” - has a wealth of spots that serve up food or beverage or cultural or entertainment experiences that one would easily overlook and walk past, simply because it was not in plain sight or one did not know about it.
 This little bit of technology connects your tastes with an experience that matches your pocket, instantly.